-- Separately, mix the flour with the salt, orange powder and baking powder.
+- In a separate bowl, mix the flour with the salt, orange powder, and baking powder.

 - Put the flour over the egg mixture and start kneading.

-- We will get a soft dough that we put on the worktop well floured and knead until we get a dough that is not sticky.
+- When you have a soft dough, place on a well-floured worktop and knead until it is not sticky.
 Add flour if necessary.

-- Add the almonds so whole and incorporate them into the dough.
+- Add the whole almonds, incorporating them well into the dough.

 - Divide the dough into 4 equal parts.

-- Place each roll in a baking tray lined with baking paper.
+- Place each roll on a baking tray lined with baking paper.

 - Brush each roll with beaten egg.

-- When the oven is hot, place the tray in the oven and leave it there for 15 minutes.
+- When the oven is hot, bake for 15 minutes.

-- Remove the tray from the oven and turn off the heat, leaving the oven door closed.
+- Remove from the oven and turn off the heat and leave the oven door closed.

-- Cut each roll with a knife (serrated would be good, but I didn't have one) diagonally into slices about 2cm thick.
+- Cut each roll with a knife (serrated would be good, but I didn't have one) diagonally into slices about 2 cm (0.8 inch) thick.

-- Place each biscuit back in the pan cut side up.
+- Place each cookie back in the pan.

-- Return the tray to the oven and leave it there for 10 minutes to dry the biscuits.
+- Without reheating the oven, put the tray back in and leave for 10 minutes to dry the cookies.

-- Until recently I had only eaten them bought, and I really wanted to make them in my kitchen.
+- Until recently, I had only eaten shop-bought, but I really wanted to make them at home.

 - Now I have succeeded and I invite you to try them; they are worth it!!!